from Chaim GravitzerAt the head of the table sat a wide-shouldered young man with laughing black…

-In honor of Women in Translation (WiT) month, the 2022 Women in Translation reading series will be held on three consecutive Tuesdays from August 16-30th.
-The series will bring together three panels of translators, joined by their authors, working in a diversity of languages.
-The readings will be followed by a brief Q&A discussion, time-permitting.
-Learn more and register for the events here.
+In honor of Women in Translation (WiT) month, the 2022 Women in Translation reading series took place from August 16-30th.
+The series brought together three panels of translators, joined by their authors, working in a diversity of languages.
+The readings were followed by brief Q&A discussions.
+Watch the recordings of the readings here!

 The 2022 Winter Women in Translation reading series held its last event on March 9, 2022.
 The series built on PEN America’s commitment to support women’s voices in translation by raising awareness of translated literature by women, queer, and nonbinary authors, as well as promoting gender and cultural diversity in literary publishing.
 In total, nine translator-author pairs read their works in both original and translated languages, and the readings were followed by in-depth discussions about the translation process.
 In total, more than 60 people from around the world attended the readings.
 Watch the recordings of the readings here!

 On March 8, 2022, the Translation Committee concluded its Translator-Editor Meet & Greet series, whose eleven events aimed to provide opportunities for emerging translators seeking to network with industry-recognized editors and publishers.
 During the events, editors from a myriad of presses were on hand to chat about their areas of expertise and learn from translators.
 Over the course of the series, 114 translators and 36 editors participated, and 35 languages were represented.
 Learn more about the series here.

 To celebrate 2020 National Poetry Month, we read the collections from the 2020 PEN Award for Poetry in Translation Longlist.
 Selected by judges Michael Eskin, Forrest Gander, and Pierre Joris, these collections remind us that in times of crisis, poetry has the power to cross borders to unite and uplift us.